ai-foundations-project/How-humans-taught-machines-to-think/README.md

 * **Middle/High School & AP Computer Science Students:** Explore 70 years of AI history to understand how different experiments brought AI where it is today and build a foundational understanding
 * **Undergraduate Beginners:** Seeking a visual, conceptual companion guide before tackling primary coursework
 * **Educators & STEM Club Leaders:** Looking for free, modular supplementary reading materials for AI programs
-* **Parents/AI Enthusiast:** Looking for a starting point and building AI native thinking
+* **Parents & AI Enthusiast:** Looking for a starting point and building AI native thinking
 ---

 ## 📋 Table of Contents